-For additional teaching resources, please visit the APSA Teaching Resources page.
+For additional civic education resources, please visit the APSA Civic Education & Engagement page.

 Online Civic Education Resources

 Annenberg Classroom offers a wide array of educational resources.
 Educators can find curricula, lesson plans, documentaries, and other teaching materials.
 The material is searchable by keyword, by subject area, or by state standard.

 A Constitution Day and Citizenship Day website put together by the American Bar Association includes lesson plans, conversation starters, and information on landmark Supreme Court cases.

 Provides lesson plans, seminars, and fellowships on Constitutional issues and history, for both students and teachers.

 Center for Civic Education